carriepresley/carriepresley/README.md

 What's up?
 I'm Carrie. .

 I like to create cool shiz.
-Software development, content creation, and telling a story through different mediums fires me up!
+Telling a story through different mediums fires me up!
 Well, that and coffee...and rap music....and yoga.

 Currently learning React and polishing some Javascript, CSS, and HTML while creating my portfolio at [carriepresley.com](https://carriepresley.com).